WesternPine/Panels/README.md

 ## Usage

 **PLEASE NOTE:** Panels **IS** a plugin, whose purpose was meant to manage ALL scoreboards on a server.
 This code is **NOT** intended to be [shaded](https://stackoverflow.com/questions/13620281/what-is-the-maven-shade-plugin-used-for-and-why-would-you-want-to-relocate-java) into your project, nor is it intended to be a production-ready product.

+To add this project into your project, please use jitpack!

 ## Working With Panels